tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 The contents of the "extension_data" field are typically defined by an extension-specific structure defined in the TLS presentation language.
 Unless otherwise specified, trailing data is forbidden.
-That is, senders MUST NOT include data after the structure in the "extension_data" field, and receivers MUST abort the handshake with a "decode_error" alert if there is data left over after parsing the structure.
+That is, senders MUST NOT include data after the structure in the "extension_data" field.
+When processing an extension, receivers MUST abort the handshake with a "decode_error" alert if there is data left over after parsing the structure.
+This does not apply if the receiver does not implement or is configured to ignore an extension.

 The list of extension types is maintained by IANA as described in
 {{iana-considerations}}.